 When the driver is not fully known, having eyewitness testimony can be vital to your case.
 Someone else could have noticed identifying details about the driver or their vehicle that you didn’t—or they can provide an account of what happens that mirrors your own.

-Basically, a witness’s story can help prove what happened—because the proof is very important in an accident claim.
+Basically, a witness’s story can help prove what happened—because the proof is significant in an accident claim.

 Gathering More Evidence of Your Crash